The Content Marketing Matrix (and why you should use one)

-The content marketing matrix is a framework you can use to help direct your marketing based on your specific content goals, whether you want/need to entertain, inspire, educate or convince your audience.
-It’s a useful tool for guiding customers along their path to purchase in the most direct and effective way.
+Great marketing starts with great content, and great content needs purpose, direction and goals.
+The matrix is a framework to help direct your marketing based on your specific content goals, whether you want/need to entertain, inspire, educate or convince your audience.
+It’s a tool that guides customers along their path to purchase in the most direct and effective way.

 Let’s break these down: